joshuarbruce/joshuarbruce.github.io/drafts/2017-08-23-govt-grants-to-states.md

 ---
 layout: notes
-title: Visualizing Federal Assistance to States (with R)
+title: Visualizing Federal Financial Assistance to States and Universities (with R)
 date: 2017-08-23
 ---